The Knickerbockers: Other projects and reformation

 Beau and John Charles, along with singer Ritchie Costanza and drummer Eric Swanson, were signed to Motown records in 1971, where their name was changed to Lodi, after another Bergen County town; Lodi is located somewhat southwest of Bergenfield.
 They recorded an album (released in 1972) and one single ("Happiness" / "I Hope I See it In My Lifetime") on the Mowest subsidiary, before splitting up.

 The Charles brothers, Randell, and Swanson then briefly backed up Playboy Records artist Brenda Patterson in 1973–1974, most notably appearing on an episode of The Midnight Special.
 Beau Charles remained the most visible member of the band throughout the 1970s, appearing in an episode of Harry-O as a lounge singer, and performing on various film and television soundtracks.

 Since then, The Knickerbockers have reformed twice.
 The first time was in 1983 in Los Angeles, with everyone except Buddy Randell (he was singing with the faith-based band Jerusalem Rivers at the time).
 They recorded demos with producer Jerry Fuller, but split up soon afterward.
 The band reformed one more time, performing for a month in Delray Beach, Florida, in 1990, before disbanding again.

 The band's two most popular singles are on the box set Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, and there are numerous re-issues and rarity sets.
-A compilation album by the band is The Fabulous Knickerbockers, released on Sundazed Records.
-Beau and John Charles have been involved with The Knickerbockers' CD releases on Sundazed Records.
+A compilation album by the band is The Fabulous Knickerbockers, released on Sundazed Music.
+Beau and John Charles have been involved with The Knickerbockers' CD releases on Sundazed Music.

 Saxophonist Buddy Randell died in 1998.
 Drummer Jimmy Walker died in 2020.